rudaottaviani/GettingCleaningDataProject/CodeBook.md

 The Mean of the Body Gyroscopical Jerk Signal for the component X in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 28. **tBodyGyroJerk.mean.Y**:
 The Mean of the Body Gyroscopical Jerk Signal for the component Y in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 29. **tBodyGyroJerk.mean.Z**:
 The Mean of the Body Gyroscopical Jerk Signal for the component Z in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 30. **tBodyGyroJerk.std.X**:
 The Standard Deviation of the Body Gyroscopical Jerk Signal for the component X in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 31. **tBodyGyroJerk.std.Y**:
 The Standard Deviation of the Body Gyroscopical Jerk Signal for the component Y in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 32. **tBodyGyroJerk.std.Z**:
 The Standard Deviation of the Body Gyroscopical Jerk Signal for the component Z in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time*
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.*

 33. **tBodyAccMag.mean**:
 The Mean of the Body Accelerometer Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm* *.
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.* *.
 The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*